About Reverse DNS

 "fred-workstation" into the first edit box.
 The value is not restricted to be just one single DNS label; it could contain dots for subdomains.
 Then enter the IP address in the edit box below, in this case

 198.51.100.10.
 You must remember to then click OK or Apply to create the record.
 You will see that a new record is now listed below.

 Notice there is an option to select "ipv4 reverse" or "ipv6 reverse" lookup - IPv4 is correct in this example case.
 The procedure for IPv6 address reverse lookups is the same, just click the pop-out menu and select "ipv6 reverse".

 You can also amend existing records or delete them by first clicking on one entry in the list of records below so that it becomes highlighted.
 You can then either alter the details of the record and then click Apply, or you can click an ‘Erase’ button on the right.

 3. in-addr.arpa or ip6.arpa Zone

-We can create the suitable in-addr.arpa zone on your account, and from within that you can add PTR records.
-We can do a similar thing for IPv6 too where we'll set up x.x.x.x.0.b.18.104.22.168.0.2.ip6.arpa zone for you.
-Contact Support Staff for this.
+in-addr.arpa zone on your account, and from within that you can add PTR records.
+We can do a similar thing for IPv6 too where we'll set up

-We have two main ways to solve this, and you can select which you prefer using the control pages.
-In both cases the task is to set up the name servers which you manage and which will give the answers for reverse DNS queries.
-The Reverse DNS name server boxes on the control pages let you specify one to six name servers (by name, not by IP address) for you name server(s).
+We have two main ways of setting up the delegation of reverse DNS to your own nameservers, and you can select which you prefer using the control pages.
+In both cases the task is to set a reference on our system to the name servers that you manage and that will give the answers for reverse DNS queries.
+The reverse DNS name server boxes on the control pages let you specify one to six name servers (by name, not by IP address) for your name server(s).
 Don't put a dot on the end of the name though.

 This setting is found on the control pages under the link to your Login.
 This will apply to IPv4 and IPv6.